aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

                return {}  # no outputs

    The custom node code shows how to see what is available in PeekingDuck's pipeline data pool by printing the input dictionary keys.
    It also demonstrates how to debug a specific data object, such as ``bboxes``, by printing relevant information for each item within the data.

-Update **pipeline_config.yml** and call ``peekingduck run``:
+3. Update **pipeline_config.yml**:

    .. code-block:: yaml
       :linenos: